pankaj-giri/gpt_on_gcp/README.md

 tensorflow==1.15.0
 gpt-2-simple==0.7.1

-The python runtime with the service is packaged into a docker image and pushed into Google Cloud registry.
+# Steps

-After pushing this can be
+The python runtime with the service is packaged into a docker image and pushed into Google Cloud registry and finally deployed.

 This file ```gpt2_service.py``` exposes gpt2 as a Fastapi rest service